Our Whole Lives

 OWL programs are offered at various times for different age groups and geared towards questions and concerns of that age.
 The growing up programs are designed to help children and youth make healthy and responsible decisions informed with facts and nuanced discussion.
 Parents attend an orientation session in which the goals, values and subject material of the program are explained.

-You do not need to be members of the church to participate.
+You do not need to be members of the congregation to participate.
 Contact Kiersten Moore to learn more.

 - Ages 5-6 (K/1)

 - Grade 7-8 February 10th-May 26th, 2019 at Vancouver Unitarian Centre

 - Ages 15-18 (Grade 10-12)

 - Young Adults

 - Adults (30-55) See South Fraser Unitarian for Winter/Spring 2019 dates

 - Older Adults (50+)–piloted and due for publication in 2019

 The OWL curriculum covers human development, relationships, personal skills, sexual behavior, sexual health and society and culture.
 Children and youth receive accurate facts about anatomy, and explore how sexuality relates to their values.
 They also learn how to build their interpersonal skills, and gain understanding of the spiritual and emotional aspects of sexuality.